 Endeavor Mine undertake daily and weekly surveillance of the CTD TSF for signs of anomalies to tailings deposition, the freeboard, interception trenches, slope stability and erosion.
-During July 2019, there were no visible signs of leaching, seepage or cracks in the external embankment of the CTD TSF.
+During August 2019, there were no visible signs of leaching, seepage or cracks in the external embankment of the CTD TSF.
 Introduction of the central discharge platform (Eyebolt) has allowed for a more even distribution of slurry and more even beaching of tails.
 Standing water levels are measured for the presence of water in and around walls as well quarterly groundwater sampling and analysis.
 Monthly Tailings Dam management Meetings are held to discuss any issues arising from inspections as well as discuss current and future works and projects.
 Minutes are kept and provided to Regulatory Authorities on request.

-10.1 Discussion
+9.1 Discussion

-There were no visible signs of seepage in the interception trench at all sections of outside of the external embankment during July 2019.
+There were no visible signs of seepage in the interception trench at all sections of outside of the external embankment during August 2019.
 A series of Piezometers installed along the perimeter of the external embankment are monitored regularly to determine any potential seepage through the embankment.
-The Piezometer "Lift03", was monitored and it was dry, no presence of water detected.
+All of the "Lift" Piezometers monitor for signs of moisture using a standing water level gauge.
+No water was detected during the monitoring of the Lift Piezometers.